OriConceptDesgins/cardtrader/README.md

 - Handle the User permissions.
 - Consider taking Tzach's Project and just modifying that to suit your needs. although I don't like the way he names stuff.
 Alternatively just take what he made and connect the endpoints where needed.

+## Low priority Tasks:
+- Customize color theme via theme provider for both light and dark,  use MUI colors.

+## Todo Refactor:
+Had to make renaming changes for readibility and self-documentation that may help to make sense of some of the code. still need finish refactoring everything in the users folder before I continue.
+- renamed hook useUser  to useUserProvider for more readibility.
+- renamed hook useUsers to useUserProfile